Rhiddhi/assessment-leantech/README.md

 ## Run tests

-This framework user [WebdriverIO](https://webdriver.io/) as the main framework for code automation .
+This framework user [WebdriverIO](https://webdriver.io/) as the main library for code automation .
 Please refer to the library [docs](https://webdriver.io/docs/gettingstarted) and [API](https://webdriver.io/docs/api) for further details.
 Please use the following command from root directory to run tests :
 ```
 npm run test:local